CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/Developing-Flows/Blocks/Block-Properties/property-editors/expression-editor.md

 Enums are properties of the enum type

-- DateTimeOffest.UtcNow as an example
+- DateTimeOffset.UtcNow as an example
 - Structures can use dot notation to access keys like properties

 link to dot notation